Chicken Egg Color Chart by Breed | Complete Guide

 Why Do Chicken Eggs Come in Different Colors?

-Because of the pigments which are special chemicals naturally made by the chicken’s body.
-If there’s biliverdin, the eggshell turns blue or green; if there’s protoporphyrin, it turns brown.
+Because of the pigments, which are special chemicals naturally made by the chicken’s body, if there’s biliverdin, the eggshell turns blue or green; protoporphyrin turns brown.
 White eggs don’t have any pigment added, so they stay pure white.

 Which chicken breeds lay blue eggs?

-These breeds, especially the Araucana, Ameraucana, and Whiting True Blue are famous for their blue eggs.
+Breeds like the Araucana, Ameraucana, and Whiting True Blue are known for their unique blue-colored eggs.

 Why do some hens lay brown eggs?

-The color of the eggshell is determined by pigments made in the hen’s body as the egg is forming.
-Two main types of pigments are responsible for brown and blue or green eggs: protoporphyrin and biliverdin.
-These pigments come from the breakdown of red blood cells in the hen.
+Two main types of pigments are responsible for brown eggs: protoporphyrin and biliverdin.
+These pigments come from the hen’s breakdown of red blood cells and are deposited onto the shell.

 What chicken lays a black egg?